 Looks Like Diamonds

-Moissanite can be cut and fashioned into all the popular and classic shapes of a diamond.
-This includes round brilliant, princess, marquise, pear, Asscher, and others.
-Moissanite can be prong set, bezel set, pave, and channel set into any fine metal (frequently platinum and gold).
+Moissanite stones can be cut and fashioned into all the popular and classic shapes of a diamond, including round brilliant, princess, marquise, pear, Asscher, and others.

 As Hard as Diamonds

 The Mohs scale of hardness is used to measure the scratch-resistant tendencies of minerals and objects from 1-10.
 It rates the hardness of gems and minerals based on their ability to scratch each other.
-The scale should not be confused with mineral toughness, which refers to a gem's resistance to breaking, chipping, or cracking when subjected to impact.
+This scale, often referenced in the diamond industry, should not be confused with mineral toughness, which refers to a gem's resistance to breaking, chipping, or cracking when subjected to impact.

 Extra Shine and Glaze